You might not be able to signup with us right now as we are currently experiencing a downtime of 15 mins on our product. Request you to bear with us.

 1. Two factor authentication adds an extra layer of security protecting businesses from any sort of cyber threats

-2. 2FA includes authenticating users using 2 channels like SMS, WhatsApp or any other channel
+2. 2FA includes authenticating users using channels like SMS, WhatsApp etc with providers like Message Central

 3. Multi-factor authentication like authenticator apps, biometrics, hardware tokens etc. act as a defence against any attacks on two factor authentication